OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 ---
-title: Use the Office Dialog in your Office Add-ins
+title: Use the Office dialog API in your Office Add-ins
-description: 'Learn the basics of creating a popup dialog in an Office add-in' ms.date: 01/16/2020
+description: 'Learn the basics of creating a dialog box in an Office add-in' ms.date: 01/25/2020
 localization_priority: Priority
 ---

-# Use the Office Dialog in your Office Add-ins
+# Use the Office dialog API in your Office Add-ins

-You can use the [Dialog API](/javascript/api/office/office.ui) to open dialog boxes in your Office Add-in.
-This article provides guidance for using the Dialog in your Office Add-in.
+You can use the [Office dialog API](/javascript/api/office/office.ui) to open dialog boxes in your Office Add-in.
+This article provides guidance for using the dialog API in your Office Add-in.

 > [!NOTE]
 > For information about where the Dialog API is currently supported, see [Dialog API requirement sets](/office/dev/add-ins/reference/requirement-sets/dialog-api-requirement-sets).
 The Dialog API is currently supported for Word, Excel, PowerPoint, and Outlook.

 A primary scenario for the Dialog API is to enable authentication with a resource such as Google, Facebook, or Microsoft Graph.
-For more information, see [Authenticate with the Office Dialog API](auth-with-office-dialog-api.md) *after* you are familiar with this article.
+For more information, see [Authenticate with the Office dialog API](auth-with-office-dialog-api.md) *after* you are familiar with this article.

 Consider opening a dialog box from a task pane or content add-in or [add-in command](../design/add-in-commands.md) to do the following: